Key Points

 If your X-bar/R charts give you a signal of special cause variation, you should investigate and react accordingly.
 Otherwise, don’t chase individual values that seem to be different.

-2. Provides a video of the process
+Provides a View of the Process

-3. Easy to understand and construct
+Easy to Understand and Construct

 The concept of the control chart was first introduced in the early 1920s and was intended to help people understand when to react to a data point and when not to react.
-In many cases, the calculations and construction of the control chart was done at the operating level.
+In many cases, the calculations and construction of the control chart were done at the operating level.
 This required the control chart to be simple to create and maintain.

 X-bar/R charts provide valuable information about your process.
 Understanding what they are telling you is important for taking the appropriate action.